Manta-Network/sdk/manta-js/examples/sdk-example/README.md

 ```shell
 yarn start # chrome will automatically open localhost:8080
 ```
-3. Open the chrome devtools，When you see `Initial successful`, it means that the ledgers of mantaPay and mantaSBT have been synchronized successfully.
+3. Open the chrome devtools，When you see `Initial successful`, it means that the wallet of mantaPay and mantaSBT have been synchronized successfully.
 Then you can execute the following code to test
 ``` typescript
 // Under the window.actions object, the following methods are injected for testing
 // This code is at the bottom of the index.ts file